 It has been very well-received.
 It’s a coffee-table book, meant for causal reading, even though a lot of the content can be found on Youtube.

 It’s not a snap-shot solution for making a synth sounds, but rather shows the system behind subtractive synthesis.
 If you study this book, you can work with any subtractive synthesizer.
 It doesn’t mean that you don’t have to read synth manuals, but it does remove the illusion of there being secrets behind synthesis.

 Some people requested electronic versions of the book, as well as DVDs, so we released those too.

 How many hardware synths do you own?
 Do you collect synths?

-Prisma will be a great new product, but it will be different than some might expect.
+Prisma will be a great new product, but it’ll be different than some might expect.
 BLUE-II is in progress, and will have an XP pad, similar to the one in Blade.
-We also have a great new add-on very soon.
-A product that is installed alongside Punch, which dance music producers will love for sure.
+We also have a great new add-on coming for Punch which dance music producers will love for sure.
 After that, we plan on developing another product which many people have asked for.
 So there’s plenty to look out for!